State Library Victoria: 19th century

 The next stage was the south part of the front wing, opened in 1859, including the elaborate first floor Queen's Reading Room (now Queen's Hall).
 The northern part (now Hansen Hall) was added complete in 1864 by Abraham Linacre, but the classical portico was not built until 1870.

 A number of temporary halls and a pagoda were built in 1866 for the Intercolonial Exhibition of Australasia just behind the front wing.
 From 1870, some of these housed the Industrial & Technological Museum of Victoria (I&T Museum).
-That year, author, journalist and bohemian figure Marcus Clarke joined the library stuff, serving as sub-librarian from 1874 until his death in 1881.
+That year, author, journalist and bohemian figure Marcus Clarke joined the library staff, serving as sub-librarian from 1874 until his death in 1881.

 The Library Museums and National Gallery Act 1869 formed a single body to run the Public Library of Victoria, National Gallery of Victoria (NGV), National Museum of Victoria, and the then embryotic I&T Museum.

 In 1875 the McArthur Gallery was built to house the NGV.
-(This gallery now houses the Newspapers and Family History Reading Rooms).

 Barry Hall, along Little Lonsdale Street, was built in 1886.
 This now houses the Wheeler Centre.
 In 1887, the Buvelot Gallery opened for the NGV, (the gallery was later known as Swinburne Hall).
 It now houses the Arts Reading Room.

 1892 saw extensive expansion on the site.
 In that year, what is now the Cowen Gallery (was Stawell Gallery) and Victoria Gallery (was La Trobe Gallery) opened for NGV use.
 The Lending Library opened.
 And what is now the Redmond Barry Reading Room was built to house the I&T Museum.
 In 1899, this was taken over by the National Museum, which renamed it McCoy Hall after Frederick McCoy, its first director.
 The I&T Museum was put into storage.